verdantlearn/gis-refresher-gps-field-obs/modules/Friday/_posts/2000-01-03-assignment.md

 1. The **title** of your mini project
 2. **Your name**
 3. A **screenshot** of QGIS showing your chosen dataset (*optional*).
 You can upload this to your post after clicking on the pink '`+`' button - click the up arrow button to Upload, and choose your screenshot
 4. One sentence **describing your dataset**.
-What data, from which source?
-If you didn't find suitable data, briefly state where you looked
-5. One sentence **assessing its suitability** for your purpose.
-Does it fit your needs?
-What shortcomings does it have?
-If you didn't find a dataset, explain why the data you *did* look at where unsuitable
+5. One sentence **explaining the symbology**.  ...
-6. One sentence reflecting on **your feelings** about this experience.
-What was your experience doing the week's tasks?
+6. One sentence **describing any challenges** you faced.  *What was your experience doing the week's tasks?
 Do you feel empowered, more confident, curious or excited, or do you feel frustrated, confused, disheartened, or another emotion?
-Why do you feel this way?
+Why do you feel this way?*
 7. One sentence on your **next steps**.
 How might you build on what you've achieved this week, and take your efforts forward?

 Submit your assignment below, or open it in a new tab using this link: [https://padlet.com/VerdantLearn_LT/GISRefresher2_Assignment_May2021](https://padlet.com/VerdantLearn_LT/GISRefresher2_Assignment_May2021)